64kramsystem/personal_notes/linux_system.md

 WATCH OUT!
 On Ubuntu, it requires at least `sendmail` (otherwise the syslog reports a confusing `mail missing` error).

-Don't forget that commands like `systemctl suspend` needs permissions trickery, since they are allowed for the current user, but not in an `at` context.

 ```sh
 # General format add job (uses `/bin/sh`; no path!).
 #